espocrm/documentation/docs/administration/terms-and-naming.md

 ## Field

 A field is a unit of data.
 Entities have their own set of fields.
-E.g. name, status, createdAt, assignedUser.
+For example, name, status, createdAt, assignedUser.

 Fields are named in lowerCamelCase (start with a lowercase letter).